ThalaLabs/safely/docs.md

 ```
 Options:
-  -m, --multisig <address>        multisig contract address
+  -m, --multisig-address <address>  multisig account address
-  -s, --sequence_number <number>  sequence number of transaction to vote on
+  -s, --sequence-number <number>    sequence number of transaction to vote on
   -a, --approve <boolean>           true to approve, false to reject
   -p, --profile <address>           profile name of voter
   -h, --help                        display help for command
 ```
 ## safely propose [options]

-Propose a multisig transaction
+Propose a new transaction for a multisig

 ```
 Options:
-  -m, --multisig-address <multisig-address>  Multisig address
+  -m, --multisig-address <address>  multisig account address
   -p, --profile <profile>           Profile to use for the transaction
   -f, --txn-payload-file <file>     Path to the transaction payload file
   -h, --help                        display help for command
 ```
 ## safely execute [options]